 Not every broker performs the same duties.
 For example, some brokers are responsible for administrative work, while others directly handle real estate transactions.
-Brokers have three kinds of roles: principal/designated, managing, and associate broker.
+Brokers have three primary roles: principal or designated broker, managing broker and associate broker.

-- Principal/designated broker: A principal broker guarantees that the brokerage conducts transactions lawfully.
-Principal brokers oversee every real estate agent and certify that the brokerage is not committing fraud.
+- Principal or designated broker: A principal broker guarantees the brokerage conducts lawful transactions.
+Principal brokers oversee every real estate agent and certify the brokerage isn’t committing fraud.
 Every brokerage must have a principal broker.

-- Managing broker: A managing broker directs the brokerage’s daily functions similarly to an HR department in other companies.
-For example, managing brokers integrate new agents into the brokerage, train agents, manage licensing for agents, and assist with continuing education opportunities for broker associates.
-Occasionally, a principal broker may also be a managing broker.
+- Managing broker: A managing broker oversees the brokerage’s daily operations, like an HR department in other companies.
+For example, managing brokers integrate new agents into the brokerage, train agents, manage licensing for agents and assist with continuing education opportunities for broker associates.
+Occasionally, a principal broker may also be the managing broker.

 - Associate broker: Associate brokers work for large brokerages to help facilitate real estate transactions.
-They work on the sales side of operations and can only work for one brokerage at a time.
+They work on the sales side of the operation and can only work for one brokerage at a time.

 How Do You Become A Real Estate Broker?

-All real estate brokers are real estate agents initially.
-To become a broker, agents must fulfill professional and educational requirements according to their state.
-Depending on their state, agents need a certain number of years of experience and hours of education.
+To become a broker, real estate agents must fulfill their state’s professional and educational requirements.
+Depending on the state, agents need a certain number of years of experience and hours of education.

-Upon meeting the state-set requirements, aspiring brokers must pass their state’s licensing exam.
-The exam tests aptitude in various real estate-related topics, especially real estate law.
-Once they pass the exam, brokers must renew their certification by completing continuing education hours every year or two.
+Upon meeting the state’s licensing requirements, aspiring brokers must pass their state’s licensing exam.
+The exam tests aptitude on various real estate-related topics, especially real estate law.
+After they pass the exam, brokers must renew their certification by completing continuing education classes every 1 – 2 years.

 Real Estate Agent Vs. Real Estate Broker

 Real estate brokers are real estate agents with additional qualifications.
-Additionally, brokers are the only real estate professionals who can found brokerages.
-Real estate agents cannot operate alone; they must work for a brokerage.
-As a home buyer or seller, you will likely work with an agent and not a broker.
-Instead, the broker supports the agent working on your behalf.
+Brokers are the only real estate professionals who can open brokerages and employ real estate agents.
+As a home buyer or seller, you will likely work with an agent who is supported by a brokerage.
+Both your agent and broker will work together on your behalf.

 REALTOR® Vs. Real Estate Broker

-A REALTOR® is a real estate agent who is also a member of the National Association of REALTORs® (NAR).
-However, REALTORs® and real estate brokers are separate designations.
+A REALTOR® is a real estate agent who is a member of the National Association of REALTORS® (NAR).
+However, REALTORS® and real estate brokers are separate designations.
 A real estate agent can be one or both, but they acquire each credential separately.

-The NAR’s code of ethics requires REALTORs® to act in the best interest of their clients, work with honesty and integrity, and practice transparency with clients and fellow real estate professionals.
+NAR members follow a code of ethics that requires REALTORS® to act in the best interests of their clients, work with honesty and integrity and practice transparency with clients and fellow real estate professionals.

-According to the NAR’s latest reports, it has over 1.6 million members, and 35% of its members are brokers or associate brokers.
+According to NAR’s latest membership statistics, it has over 1.6 million members, and 35% of its members are brokers or associate brokers.
 Its membership size makes it the largest trade association in the United States.

 How do real estate brokers make money?

-When a real estate transaction is complete, the buyer’s and seller’s agents receive a commission, typically 6%, of the purchase price.
-The agents each receive half the real estate commission.
-Then, they split that commission again with their respective brokers.
-A common split is a 70/30 split, meaning the agent gets 70% and the broker gets 30% of the 3% commission.
+When a real estate transaction is complete, the buyer’s and seller’s agents evenly split the commission, which is typically 6% of the home’s purchase price.
+Then they split their commission with their respective broker.
+A common split is a 70/30 split, meaning the agent gets 70%, and the broker gets 30% of the 3% commission.

 How long does it take to become a real estate professional?

 The exact timeline to become a real estate professional varies by state.
-For example, in California, you must pass three real estate-related classes, with each class being 45 hours apiece.
-Alternatively, in Florida, candidates must complete 63 hours of education for the Florida salesperson license and 72 hours for the broker license.
+For example, in California, you must pass eight college-level real estate courses – each class is around 45 hours long.
+In Florida, candidates must complete 63 hours of education for the Florida salesperson license and 72 hours for the broker license.
 Besides the education requirements, you may also need a certain number of years of real estate experience before you become a broker.

 How do I know if I should hire a broker or real estate agent?

 Real estate brokers have a unique depth of legal knowledge pertaining to real estate transactions.
-In addition, their level of experience will help streamline the purchase or sale of a property.
+In addition, their level of experience can help streamline the purchase or sale of a property.

-However, you access a broker’s expertise through your real estate agent because every agent works under a broker.
-Brokers review and certify every transaction conducted by each of their agents.
-Therefore, when you hire a real estate agent, you also get the support of a broker working in the background to ensure you receive excellent service.
+However, you can access a broker’s expertise through your real estate agent because agents generally work under a broker.
+Brokers review and certify the transactions conducted by each of their agents.
+When you hire a real estate agent, you also get the support of a broker working in the background to ensure you receive excellent service.
 Additionally, the brokerage will confirm that your real estate transaction follows all relevant laws.

 Because real estate transactions are complex, hiring a real estate professional when buying or selling property is recommended.
-Conversely, buying a house without an agent or much experience in the real estate market can be challenging and costly.
+Buying a house without an agent or much experience in the real estate market can be challenging and costly.

 Where can I find the right real estate broker?

 There are likely many real estate professionals available in your area.
-However, finding a good real estate broker or professional often requires effort.
-You may get a solid recommendation from family and friends, or you can conduct your own search.
+However, finding a good real estate professional or broker requires some effort.
+You may get a solid recommendation from family and friends or can conduct your own search.
 Look for a broker who has good communication skills, keeps up on housing market trends – and most importantly – understands your needs as a home buyer.

 The Bottom Line

-Home buyers and sellers benefit from working with real estate brokers due to their skills and knowledge.
-Real estate brokers are professionals who have licensing that lets them conduct real estate transactions, verify that transactions comply with the law, found brokerages and employ other real estate professionals.
+Home buyers and sellers benefit from working with real estate brokers because of their skills and knowledge.
+Real estate brokers are professionals with licensing that lets them conduct real estate transactions, verify that transactions comply with the law, start brokerages and employ other real estate professionals.

-Brokers are excellent for facilitating home sales.
-To start your journey of buying or selling a house, learn how to find a real estate agent today.
+Brokers are excellent at facilitating home sales.
+Ready to get started on your home buying journey today?
+Head to Rocket HomesSM to find a real estate agent or broker today.